Esperion Therapeutics Inc. (ESPR) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of ESPR

-Many brokerage firms have already submitted their reports for ESPR stocks, with Credit Suisse repeating the rating for ESPR by listing it as a “Neutral.”
-The predicted price for ESPR in the upcoming period, according to Credit Suisse is $7 based on the research report published on March 07th of the current year 2023.
+Many brokerage firms have already submitted their reports for ESPR stocks, with Northland Capital repeating the rating for ESPR by listing it as a “Under Perform.”
+The predicted price for ESPR in the upcoming period, according to Northland Capital is $1 based on the research report published on March 16th of the current year 2023.

-BofA Securities, on the other hand, stated in their research note that they expect to see ESPR reach a price target of $8.
-The rating they have provided for ESPR stocks is “Neutral” according to the report published on February 27th, 2023.
+BofA Securities, on the other hand, stated in their research note that they expect to see ESPR reach a price target of $1.50, previously predicting the price at $8.
+The rating they have provided for ESPR stocks is “Underperform” according to the report published on March 16th, 2023.

-Jefferies gave a rating of “Buy” to ESPR, setting the target price at $12 in the report published on February 24th of the current year.
+Credit Suisse gave a rating of “Neutral” to ESPR, setting the target price at $7 in the report published on March 07th of the current year.

 Insider Trading